peterhinch/micropython-async/v3/docs/THREADING.md

 # It's now valid to do
 display_driver = DisplayDriverClass(args)
 ```
 The hazard with globals can occur in other ways.
-Importing a module while other
-contexts are accessing globals can be problematic as that module might create
-global objects.
-The following would present a hazard if `foo` were run for the
+The following would present a
-first time while globals were being accessed:
+hazard if `foo` were run for the first time while globals were being accessed:
 ```python
 def foo():
     global bar